RedCometVictory/devKit-2023-gulp-4-webpack-5v-01/README.md

 npm run serve-webpack
 ```

+Potential Errors:
-Webpack dev server does not work properly if running in more than one tab.
-No duplicate tabs!
+Webpack dev server may not work properly if running in more than one tab.
+So no duplicate tabs!
 Also, before launching a new dev server, ensure that no previous server tabs are open.
-I'm still trying to work out the kinks in Webpack 5.
+(I'm still trying to work out the kinks in Webpack 5).

-If you immediatly run the dev server and "Cannot GET /" appears on screen OR if the screen is solid white, a hard refresh may be required in order to view contents on screen.
-However, this only creates JavaScript bundles thus it is RECOMMENDED to delete the dist folder and follow the proper commmand order as laid out above!
+If you immediatly run the dev server and "Cannot GET /" appears on screen OR if the screen is solid white, a hard refresh may be required (CTRL + SHIFT + R) in order to view contents on screen, if not restart the dev server (refer to above commands).
+However if also using Gulp, this may only create JavaScript bundles thus it is RECOMMENDED to delete the dist folder and follow the proper command order as laid out above!

-If the server does not reload use CTRL+SHIFT+R (a hard refresh) in the browser, this may help, if not restart the dev server (refer to above commands).

 If links to images are added and if the image is in the src/img folder and webpack does not reload to include the image into the dist folder (and if the image does not appear) - run the command (dev-server can be run simultaneously):
 ```